 Force Majeure means any event or combination of events or circumstances beyond the control of the parties hereto which cannot (a) by the exercise of reasonable diligence, or (b) despite the adoption of reasonable precaution and/ or alternative measures, be prevented, or caused to be prevented, and which adversely affects the abilities of the parties to perform obligations under this Agreement, which shall include but not be limited to: (a) Acts of God i.e. fire, drought, flood, earthquake, pandemic, epidemics, natural disasters; (b) Explosions or accidents, air crashes and shipwrecks, act of terrorism; (c) Strikes or lock outs, industrial dispute; (e) War and hostilities of war, riots, band, act of terrorism or civil commotion; (f) The promulgation of or amendment in any law, rule or regulation or the issue of any injunction, court order or direction from any Governmental Authority that prevents or restricts a party from complying with any or all the terms and conditions as agreed in this Agreement; (h) Any event or circumstances analogous to the foregoing.

-It is agreed between the parties that the performance of obligations under this Agreemnt is subject to Force Majeure condition which shall mean any event or combination of events or circumstances beyond the control of the parties hereto.
+It is agreed between the parties that the performance of obligations under this Agreement is subject to Force Majeure condition which shall mean any event or combination of events or circumstances beyond the control of the parties hereto.

 Neither party will be liable for performance delays or for nonperformance due to causes beyond its reasonable control, except for payment obligations.